Tiltorito/DataStructures/BinarySearchTree/README.md

 Retuns the number of elements in the binary search tree.

 ## TO-DO
-I have to add more method for traversing the collection.
+I have to add more methods for traversing the collection.